Take a naturalist-guided walk through a Ketchikan rainforest sanctuary and wildlife preserve.

 You’ll start out with a scenic eight-mile coastal drive to rustic Herring Cove and the Alaska Rainforest Sanctuary.
 The sanctuary is a temperate rainforest, nestled into the Tongass National Forest.
 When you arrive, a naturalist guide will be on hand to take you on a 0.75 mile guided rainforest exploration along an improved trail amongst stands of hemlock, spruce and cedar trees.
 The forest floor is covered with mosses, wild flowers and a variety of berries.
-Your guide will lead you to a protected open estuary where you follow Eagle Creek along an elevated wooden boardwalk overlooking grassy wetlands.
+Your guide will lead you to a protected open estuary where you follow Herring Creek along an elevated wooden boardwalk overlooking grassy wetlands.

-During the seasonal spawning season, bears and seals feed on salmon in Eagle Creek.
+During the seasonal spawning season, bears and seals feed on salmon in Herring Creek.
 Bald eagles and other birds wait for scraps in the estuary.
 Sitka black tail deer, mink and marten also frequent the area.
 Weather, tides, and seasonal ecosystem changes result in varying levels and type of wildlife activity.

 Everything here is alive with color and cultural history.

 After your trail walk your opportunity to learn about the natural history, wildlife and cultural traditions in the region continues.
 You’ll be guided through the historic Herring Bay Lumber Company sawmill, seeing saws and machinery that powered this mill.
 Keep your camera ready as you see a bald eagle at the Alaska Raptor Center exhibit.
 Explore the first Tsimshian totem pole park in the country with its impressive 40-foot totem and 13 poles carved by the same artist.
 Before your return to town visit the General Store and pick up a souvenir of your uniquely Alaskan experience.